neptune-ai/docs/docs/getting-started/integrate-neptune-into-your-codebase/index.rst

     Read our guides on:

-    - How to use :ref:`Neptune client for R <integration-r>`
+    - How to use :ref:`Neptune client for R <integrations-r>`
-    - How to log experiments for :ref:`any other language <integration-any-language>`
+    - How to log experiments for :ref:`any other language <integrations-any-language>`

 .. toctree::
    :hidden: